dmaskhhh/VirtualVirus/docs/molecular.md

 # Molecular extension source

-Computational biology and visualization only; no wet-lab or human-subject work.

 The five scripts in `src/molecular/` preserve the current P1/L1 molecular extension logic, separated from the external whole-cell host.
 This is a source extension package with checked input preparation.
 It is not a validated reconstruction of the historical production trajectory.

 ## Contents and inputs